Conures are one of the most popular pet bird species and with good reason!

 One of three species in its genus, Patagonian Conures, has long tails that swing while on their perches.

-They are some of the smallest parrots around, but they’re still able to talk and have a wide range of coloration options.
+They are some of the smallest parrots but can still talk and have a wide range of color options.

 It’s one of the most common conure species, though it isn’t widespread in pet stores.